The War Next Door

 The War Next Door is an American sitcom created by Will McRobb and Chris Viscardi.
 The show used non-canon humor as one of the two main characters dies at the end of each episode, only to reappear alive the following episode as if nothing had happened.
-The show ran for only 8 out of 13 episodes and was broadcast on USA Network from July 23 until September 24, 2000.
+The show ran for only 8 out of 13 episodes and was broadcast on USA Network from July 23 to September 24, 2000.

 Summary

 Kennedy Smith, a super secret agent, just wants to retire.
 Unfortunately, his seemingly indestructible nemesis, Kriegman, wants to make his life hell and so moves into the suburbs and becomes Smith's next-door neighbor and evil opponent.